 Located in downtown Toronto’s west end neighbourhood, Edulis has a homey feel like visiting your aunt’s home for a homecooked meal.

-I recommend the 7 courses since it’s a better value on a price-per-course basis, and you will most likely not get full with 5 courses as they are tasting portions.
+I did the 7 courses since it’s a better value on a price-per-course basis, and you will most likely not get full with 5 courses as they are tasting portions.

 The Nova Scotia bigeye tuna with tomatoes sauce & black garlic was, again, very fresh.